Changing the Erlang shell prompt

 sure why.
 I suspect it’s just in case it’s not a number.

-I like to also display the shell process ID in the prompt:
+I like to also display the current process ID in the prompt:

 prompt_func(Opts) ->